Robin Dods: Practice in Sydney

 Although he had been so busy and successful in Brisbane, Dods felt that his architectural future in this city was limited.

 His ambition made him anxious to break into the larger commercial work offering in the south.
-In 1913 he terminated his partnership with Francis Hall and went to Sydney to join the firm of Spain and Cosh.
+In 1913 he terminated his partnership with Francis Hall and went to Sydney to join the firm of Spain & Cosh.
+The firm became Spain, Cosh & Dods from 1914 until 1920.

 Little is now known of Dods' architectural activity in Sydney.
 He built for himself a house at Edgecliff, described by a contemporary as "charming in its quiet Georgian character, well planned, and forming an attractive setting for the antique furniture he had collected for many years."

 The Newcastle Club, from the offices of Spain and Cosh, is certainly Dods' work, as it exhibits many features characteristic of his Queensland domestic architecture.
-The largest known work in Sydney that was substantially of Dods' design was the South British Insurance Coy.
+The largest known work in Sydney that was substantially of Dods' design was the South British Insurance Co.
 Ltd. building, at the corner of O'Connell and Hunter Streets.